http-samc/cut-it/README.md

 # Did we miss anything❓
 Contact [Samarth Chitgopekar](mailto:sam@chitgopekar.tech) for any codebase questions, [Adithya Vaidyanathan](mailto:adithya@offtimeroadmap.com) for Enterprise questions, or [Gabe Seidman](mailto:gabe@offtimeroadmap.com) for advertising.

-<sup>1 <sub>*Cut-It does not claim endorsement by these respective organizations, and their logos' respective rights are reserved.
-It is simply through the direct actions of these institutions which enabled the project to begin and grow.*</sup></sub>
+<sup>1 <sub>*Cut-It is not compensated by these organizations, and their logos' respective rights are reserved.
+It is simply these institutions which enabled the project to grow.*</sup></sub>